edwardvmills/NURBSlib_EVM/Tutorial 0.02 ControlGrid44 and CubicSurface44.md

 ### Target audience for this specific tutorial
 This 'tutorial' is meant to give a glimpse of the NURBSlib_EVM _library_ to knowledgable users of FreeCAD.
 No explanations of basic FreeCAD actions are provided at this time.
 I will spend a little extra effort on the amazing Attachment Editor of FreeCAD as it relates to sketches used for surface modeling.
 The actual grid and surface portion take less than one minute, but without good sketches they are uninteresting.

-I have included a starting point model, and a final model for the truly lazy.
+I have included a starting point model, and a final model for the lazy.

 ### Requirements to follow this tutorial
 * [Tutorial 0.01](https://github.com/edwardvmills/NURBSlib_EVM/blob/gh-pages/Tutorial%200.01%20ControlPoly4%20and%20CubicCurve4.md) completed (especially the setup portion)